 What, according to Source M, were the main objections of Alabama officials to the Freedom Rides?

-What does Source N suggest about the wider significance of the Freedom Rides?
+What does Source O suggest about the Freedom Rides?

 With reference to its origin, purpose and content, analyse the value and limitations of Source M for an historian studying white resistance to the Freedom Rides.

-Compare and contrast what Sources O and P reveal about the impact of the Freedom Rides.
+Compare and contrast what Sources M and N reveal about attitudes towards the Freedom Rides.

 Using the sources and your own knowledge, discuss the importance of the Freedom Rides in advancing the civil rights movement in the United States.